I’m a lover of fitness trackers and smartwatches that move the needle.

 I like to think of waterproof fitness trackers as invaluable.
 In addition to standing up to accidental spills, these models make the best options if you’re interested in tracking swimming workouts.

-In this respect, Fitbit and Whoop 4.0 have water-resistant rating of 5 ATM.
+In this respect, Fitbit and Whoop Straps are water-resistant up to 5 ATM and 1 ATM respectively.
 What that means is the two devices can stand up to water pressure of up to 164 feet deep.

 And as long as you’re not going to use Whoop or Fitbit for scuba diving, expect either device to be technically waterproof.